Lego stock is not available on any stock exchange and has no stock symbol because it is a privately held, family-owned business based in Denmark.

 4 Great Investing Alternatives to Lego

-Although the LEGO Group is not public, there are some excellent alternatives to the company available to stock market investors.
+Although the LEGO Group is not public, some excellent alternatives to the company are available to stock market investors.

 1. Roblox Corp (NYSE: RBLX)

 Roblox (RBLX) is one of the most popular massive multiplayer online games (MMOGs).
 Roblox is unique because it caters to children with family-friendly content.

 The Roblox platform allows developers to create games for kids.
 Users build virtual worlds and play user-created games in Roblox’s metaverse (digital platform).